 In a recent episode of the Spearline Podcast, Customer Engagement Manager Brendan Clarke spoke about how the recent change to remote working has actually strengthened his relationship with his customers.
-“It has made it more personal.
-We have more informal contact alongside structured meetings.
-Quick phone conversations are happening readily.”

 He continued to add “We’re busier than we’ve ever been.
 It’s just finding different methods of communication rather than having too many conference calls.”
 Because of increased pressures on internet services, there has been an impact on the performance of video and VOIP conferencing services at various times.
 The use of traditional fixed-line or mobile phones for quick check-ins has really increased.

 While Spearline was highly proactive in the sudden change to the Work from Home environment, this sudden jolt proved to be difficult for other companies.
 “I’ve got customers in areas that did not enter lockdown states as quickly as others and the impact that they were experiencing on their telecoms services was a real shock to them.
 They were really surprised to learn what was happening in and around the COVID-19 epicenters.”

 It is widely known that some countries were affected worse than others from this sudden change.
 As instability crept into telecommunications performance across the globe, network management had a growing concern about coping with increased alerts and trouble tickets.
 Because governments were unsure of how to deal with COVID-19 and lockdowns within their own countries, it was a frustrating time for both customers and Spearline.